MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/call-recording.md

 ---
 title: Record a call in Dynamics 365 Remote Assist mobile
 author: amaraanigbo
-description: Learn how to record a one-to-one call with remote collaborators in the Dynamics 365 Remote Assist mobile app. ms.author: soanigbo ms.date: 04/13/2022 ms.topic: article ms.reviewer: v-bholmes
+description: Learn how to record a one-to-one call with a remote collaborator in Dynamics 365 Remote Assist mobile. ms.author: soanigbo ms.date: 04/13/2022 ms.topic: article ms.reviewer: v-bholmes
 ---

-# Capture session history through call recordings in Dynamics 365 Remote Assist mobile
+# Capture session history through call recording in Dynamics 365 Remote Assist mobile

-Technicians ca use call recording in Microsoft Dynamics 365 Remote Assist mobile to comprehensively document their video calls with remote collaborators.
+Technicians can use call recording in Microsoft Dynamics 365 Remote Assist mobile to comprehensively document their video calls with remote collaborators.
 For businesses, it's important to keep a record of different incidents on a daily basis.
 Often, these records are kept through paper trails or text-based collateral.
 By capturing and tracking Dynamics 365 Remote Assist video sessions, operations managers, technicians, and business decision makers can use call recordings for:

 - Reference for follow-up work.
 - Validation that the maintenance and repair process was completed correctly.